 The other sandy beach on Korcula Island, Bilin Zal, is about four kilometers from Korčula Old Town in Lumbarda.
 The water is not as crystal-clear here due to the sandy bottom, but that sand brings locals and tourists to this beach for a chance to go barefoot onshore and in the sea.
 And little kids love sandy beaches.

 The beach is ideal for families and young children, but it’s important to note that no natural shade is available at this location, so be sure to pack a pop-up beach tent like this one!
 If you find yourself hungry, Konoba Bilin Zal is the perfect place to grab a bite.

 Pupnatska Luka Beach

-Vaja Beach is perfect if you are looking for a chance to skip the crowds, find some solitude and connect with the water and sun.
-Do note, the beach access includes walking up a hill at the end of the Racisce harbor, followed by a climb down a steep slope.
-Those who are willing to take on the challenge will be rewarded with the views!
+Vaja Beach is perfect if you want a chance to skip the crowds, find some solitude, and connect with the water and sun.
+The beach access includes walking up a hill at the end of the Racisce harbor and climbing down a steep slope.
+Those willing to take on the challenge will be rewarded with the views!